Jerrypiglet/shaper-mirror/README.md

 Please check [Model Zoo](MODEL_ZOO.md) for benchmark results.

 ## Installation
+Pytorch 1.0 with CUDA 9.0 and CUDNN 7.4.1 is the framework used.

 It is recommended to use (mini)conda to manage the environment.
 [setuptools](https://setuptools.readthedocs.io/en/latest/) is used to set up the python environment, so that the package is visible in PYTHONPATH.